djfrodo/midi-to-keys/README.md

 The Jamjum has 3 pad banks which are accessible via the "Pad Bank" key, while the SMC-PAD Pocket needs to be rebooted to change its pad bank.
 With that said the SMC-PAD Pocket has a much cleaner look due to the omission of the branding and top row of buttons.

-In terms of software to change the colors of the pads the Jamjum is much better, but both are kind of janky and you'll need Windows.
+In terms of software to change the colors of the pads the Jamjum is much better, but both are kind of janky and you'll need Windows (SMC-PAD) or Windows, MacOS, Android, or iOs (Jamjum).
 I didn't change the default notes of the midi keys on either, but the SMC-PAD definitely needs an increase in sensitivity.

 Good luck!